webclinic017/SenateTrades/README.md

 ![](/res/repo_pics/sample_alert.JPG)

-<i>Note that there are actually not 38 days between the trade and file date.
-This is calcuated as the difference between the run date and trade date.
-Since this screen grab was from testing, this counter is wrong as it assumes the current date and filing date are the same.</i>

 The program is run via a [batch file](/tools/run_trades.bat) two times on a daily basis, on market close and market open, to keep me updated on any potential trades that may be worth researching more.
 I made this as a side project while studying at Lehigh University, and I hope you find it interesting!

 <b> If you are interested in being added to the email list, or have any other questions, please email: